mfernest/SEBC/challenges/challenges.md

 ---
 <div style="page-break-after: always;"></div>

-# <center> Challenges - January 13, 2017 - Palo Alto, California
+# <center> Challenges - January 27, 2017 - Remote only

 * Overview
     * Build a CM-managed CDH cluster and secure it